MichalOpoka/ecfr/cfr/title-48-Federal-Acquisition-Regulations-System/chapter-1-Federal-Acquisition-Regulation/subchapter-G-Contract-Management/part-43-Contract-Modifications/subpart-43.2-Change-Orders/section-43.204.md

 (4) The contracting officer shall ensure that a cost analysis is made, if appropriate, under 15.404-1(c) and shall consider the contractor's segregable costs of the change, if available.
 If additional funds are required as a result of the change, the contracting officer shall secure the funds before making any adjustment to the contract.

 (5) When the contracting officer requires a field pricing review of requests for equitable adjustment, the contracting officer shall provide a list of any significant contract events which may aid in the analysis of the request.
-This list should include -
+This list should include—

 (i) Date and dollar amount of contract award and/or modification;